 Students who wish to be considered for this award should request an application from the department.

-All application materials must be submitted by April 15 of the current academic year.
+All application materials must be submitted by April 10, 2023.

 - 2021: George Elsesser, Vicente Iglesias, Xin Tan